inside immigration information about marriage green cards and work visas in America

 Can I Get an H1B Visa for a “Cap Subject” Employer For a Veterinarian Internship/Residency That Starts in June?

-I don’t see how – the H1B applications are submitted between April 1 and April 7 each year, and if they are selected in the lottery and approved, they are not activated until the following October 1st of the same year (even if extra money for expedited processing was paid).
+I don’t see how – for one thing, the H1B visas (if chosen in lottery and approved) are not activated until the following October 1st of the same year (even if extra money for expedited processing was paid).

-Veterinary Internship and residency programs do not usually allow a delay in starting their programs.
+Veterinary Internship and Veterinary Residency programs do not usually allow a delay in starting their programs.
 In addition, cap subject employers are required (by strict laws) to pay at least $750 – $1,500 USD of the government fees.
-Moreover, the low salaries paid to veterinary interns and veterinary residents are not allowed for H1B visas.
+Moreover, the low salaries paid to Veterinary Interns and Veterinary Residents are problematic for H1B visas.

 Does My State License Need to Be Submitted with the H1B Visa?